WizenedEngineering/BoilerWaterCirculation/setup&how_to_run.md

 |more info reversal of flow direction in branches and tubes | 18 |
 |everything (careful, protocol file can get **REALLY HUGE**) | 20 |

-4.calculation method for 2-phase density and pressure drop\n
+4.calculation method for 2-phase density and pressure drop

 Unfortunately there is no universal formula to calculate the density and dynamic pressure drop of 2-phase water-steam flow.
 Different authors came up with different formulae and consequently the results also differ.
 Several models were built in.
 Some authors only handle void fraction, density.
 In this case the dynamic pressure drop is calculated according VDI Heat Atlas (2nd edition).

 | calculation method | index |